 Buddying when Recreational Diving

 Recreational diving is assumed to be diving to depths less than twenty meters with good visibility and minimal current.
-Remember, if you are diving past your point of neutral buoyancy and the natural bottom is deeper than than that from which your buddy can comfortably rescue with zero preparation, or there is any current, or you cannot see the diver at all times, then you must dive with a line and a lanyard, either secured to a boat or a large freediving buoy.
+Remember, if you are diving past your point of neutral buoyancy and the natural bottom is deeper than that from which your buddy can comfortably rescue with zero preparation, or there is any current, or you cannot see the diver at all times, then you must dive with a line and a lanyard, either secured to a boat or a large freediving buoy.
 When recreational diving, obey the ‘one up, one down’ rule, whereby one of you dives whilst the other one observes.
-Again, communication is key and surface safety vital.
+Again, communication is key, and surface safety vital.
 You must always dive with a buoy or boat support and offer a buoy or your forearm to the diver when they surface.